osrf/ros2multirobotbook/src/rmf-core_faq.md

 `traffic-editor` project files.

 However, it's entirely possible to construct your own navigation graphs.
-They use a very simple yaml format.
+They use YAML format.

 ### Are lifts supported?

-Proper lift support (meaning, specifying an actual lift that can move between floors, and exporting that information into the navigation graph) is not something that has been developed yet due to time constraints and the need to prioritize certain features over others.
+Proper lift support (meaning, specifying an actual lift that can move between floors, and exporting that information into the navigation graph) is not something that has been developed yet.

 However, for testing and demonstration purposes, there are two special navigation graph edge properties that can allow a RMF fleet adapter to emulate